torvalds/linux/Documentation/virt/kvm/ppc-pv.rst

 3) OSI hypercalls

-Mac-on-Linux is another user of KVM on PowerPC, which has its own hypercall (long before KVM).
+Mac-on-Linux is aanalther user of KVM on PowerPC, which has its own hypercall (long before KVM).
 This is supported to maintain compatibility.
 All these hypercalls get forwarded to user space.
 This is only useful on book3s_32, but can be used with book3s_64 as well.